 Topics and Instructors

-Dr. Eric Lyons, Associate Professor, Department of Plant Agriculture
+Dr. Eric Lyons, Associate Professor, Department of Plant Agriculture, Director, Guelph Turfgrass Institute

-Eric specializes in nutrient management, stress physiology and plant competition in sports field, golf course and landscape turf.
-In addition, Dr. Lyons oversees extensive testing of new emerging products for turfgrass managers.
-Dr. Lyons also is involved in curriculum development for turfgrass professionals at the University of Guelph and with industry partners.
+Dr. Eric Lyons specializes in nutrient management, stress physiology and plant competition in sports field, golf course and landscape turf.
+In addition, Dr. Lyons oversees extensive testing of new and emerging products for turfgrass managers.
+Dr. Lyons is dedicated to the continuing professional development of turfgrass managers and serves as Academic Coordinator for the Turfgrass Managers’ Short Course.

 Dealing with turfgrass diseases is one of the more difficult aspects of turfgrass management.
 Under intensive management, turfgrasses are subjected to very stressful environmental conditions that predispose them to diseases.
 Disease-causing agents, the environmental conditions that allow diseases to flourish, and techniques to prevent and manage turf diseases are discussed.